-Boruca Gallery Gift Shop is located at Pacific Edge Eco Lodge in Dominicalito, just south of Playa Dominical.
-The gift shop started by Susan Atkinson 20 years ago has grown thru the years.
+Boruca Gallery Gift Shop is located at Pacific Edge Eco Lodge in Dominicalito, just south of Playa Dominical, created by Susan Atkinson 24 years ago, and now under new ownership with Michaelynn and Sid Vandiver.
 The Gallery has a wide collection of only the best detailed carved masks/wall hangings as well as hand-woven, naturally dyed 100% cotton products such as placemats, table runners, tote bags and yoga mat carriers.
-Our Gallery is very excited to have sold 256 masks and 265 woven products at a fair trade price last year (2015).
+Our Gallery works closely with the village, being one of the largest buyers, since 2015 we have bought and sold 1700 masks and nearly 1200 woven products at a fair trade price.
 This means that not only do the Borucans get paid a good price directly; the buyer also does not get charged a huge mark-up.
 The Gallery wants as many sales as possible to keep the money flow going into the Borucan village as 80% of their income comes from their handcrafted products.
 Our stock is changing constantly; there are always new products available.
-At any one time, there are 25 - 40 unique masks ranging in price from $10 to $125 along with all the woven goods.
+At any one time, there are 25 - 40 unique masks ranging in price from $15 to $175 along with all the woven goods.
 Please stop by The Gallery to learn about our indigenous folklore artwork!

 The Borucan’s, are very proud to have survived the struggles between the native tribes and Spanish conquistadors in the 1500s with their village and sense of identity intact.
 While many indigenous tribes consider themselves to have been defeated by the Spanish, Boruca demonstrates that a tribe cannot be defeated if its culture is still alive today.
 Boruca is very much alive and fighting to preserve their identity.